 The Trust Board continued to meet regularly, overseeing the strategic direction and operations of the Trust.
-The Trust Board set the strategic direction during a number of virtual meetings and then had oversight of the implementation of the strategic plan.
+The Trust Board set the strategic direction during a number of virtual and face to face meetings and then had oversight of the implementation of the strategic plan.